msulabs/.github/profile/README.md

 ### 📝 the Hitchhiker's Guide to Bittensor Mining

 Research notes on Bittensor mining — experiments, insights, and learnings.
-Biweekly deep-dives into prediction & AI subnets.
+Biweekly deep-dives into forecasting & AI & Training & Agents subnets.

 - **What we share**: Hypotheses, experiments, directional results, learnings
 - **What we don't share**: Production strategies, absolute numbers